adityaazad79/DM_Assignment_CS685/README.md

 CS 685 - Data Mining

-Overview
+#### Overview

-This project uses Python 3.9 and Streamlit to execute a set of Jupyter notebooks, providing a user interface to run them and view the resulting .csv files.
-Follow the steps below to install dependencies, configure permissions, and launch the Streamlit app.
+- This project uses Python 3.9 and Streamlit to execute a set of Jupyter notebooks, providing a user interface to run them and view the resulting .csv files.

+- Kindly follow the steps below to install dependencies, configure permissions, and launch the Streamlit app.

+####  If you are using virtual environment, It's important to name the environment ".venv".

+- I have deployed an app for easy evaluation.
+It doesn't requires any installation [Visit the App](https://adityaazad79-dm-assignment-cs685-app-7bqazr.streamlit.app)
+- The app sources the files from this GitHub repo [Github](https://github.com/adityaazad79/DM_Assignment_CS685)

 Requirements